Ficool

 "I'm Oliver.
 We'll meet again," he said as he walked away.

 Then, he left.
 He didn't even glance back at the two behind him.
-The skinny one rubbed his stomach as they followed after him, and the big one glared at me.
+The skinny one rubbed his chin as they followed after him, and the big one glared at me.

 I'm not sure what happened.
 He attacked suddenly; I barely had time to think.
 Having people that strong here...
 I smirked involuntarily.
 I have to get to know him somehow.
 But now, I have to go back.
-It's too bad; the time I would have spent alone is ruined.
+It's too bad; the time I wanted to spend alone has been ruined.

 I turned to leave.